C0l0red/kitchen-service/README.md

 This module provides controllers, services and DTOs to handle registering and logging in both vendors and customers.

+### Vendors Module

+This module provides controller and service methods to interact with the Vendors resource.

+### Customers Module

+This module provides service methods to interact with the Customers resource.

 ### Menu Items Module

-This module provides controller, services, DTOs and models for creating, updating and fetching menu items.
+This module provides controllers, services, DTOs and models for creating, updating and fetching menu items.

 ### Users Module

-This module provides controllers and services to fetch the current authenticated user.
+This module provides controller and service methods to fetch the current authenticated user.

 ### Common